Why You Should Believe You Can Control Your Emotions

 1. What is the possible upside in this situation?

-2. How can I use the situation to further another goal I might have?
+2. How can I use this situation to further another goal I might have?

 3. In what ways is the situation not as distressing as it first seemed?